No break for sleep: How Elijah Cummings was pulled between Baltimore and DC

 Having collected its additional passenger, the train again surged forward on its 38-second jaunt to the Capitol basement.
 Cummings slumped in the seat, his head tilted against the Plexiglas quarter window of the open-air trolley.
 He closed his eyes, desperate for slumber despite the abbreviated trip.

 Sleep was a scarce commodity for Cummings those days.
 His hometown of Baltimore was on fire, devolving into mayhem following the funeral of Freddie Gray.
 Cummings double-shifted all week.
-He stayed up all night, walking Pennsylvania Avenue in east Baltimore armed with a bullhorn, pleading for calm.
+He stayed up all night, walking Pennsylvania Avenue in west Baltimore armed with a bullhorn, pleading for calm.
 And then come sunrise, Cummings trekked an hour south to the nation’s capital down I-95 to cast votes, probe the gyrocopter incident, oversee issues at that time with the Secret Service and deal with the Benghazi inquiry.
 Cummings served as the ranking Democrat on the select committee investigating that issue, too.
 Then it was back to Baltimore for another night of pandemonium and very little shuteye.

 The train pulled into the station at the Capitol and the pneumatic, automatic doors slid open.